-No matter where the new analysis lands, Donohue and Levitt remain confident: “It is rare for an economic theory to make predictions for 20 years into the future that are both bold and precise,” they conclude in their working paper.
+Still, Donohue and Levitt remain confident in their analyses: “It is rare for an economic theory to make predictions for 20 years into the future that are both bold and precise,” they conclude in the 2020 peer-reviewed version of the paper.

-Levitt, in a 2006 blog post, explained a subtle point that’s worth restating.
+Levitt, in a 2006 blog post, explained a subtle point that’s worth restating here.
 A critic had brought up that abortion rates among white women were declining and asked if Levitt would expect a rise in crime among white teenagers.